From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: The PUBLIC HEALTH Dataset: GlobalHealthAtlas

 The corpus features a near balanced task distribution, with 49.42\% in Question Answering format and 50.58\% in Single Choice format.
 We categorize difficulty into three distinct levels: Level A (Academic / Professional, 26.26\%) targeting graduate level epidemiology and policy; Level B (General Knowledge, 69.33\%) focusing on disease prevention and health logic; and Level C (Popular Science, 4.41\%) covering basic health literacy.

-To ensure high data quality and scientific rigor, we established a \textbf{stringent construction pipeline} involving multi stage filtering and systematic quality control, as shown in Fig.~\ref{fig:pipeline_and_stats}.
+To ensure high data quality and scientific rigor, we established a \textbf{stringent construction pipeline} involving multi stage filtering and systematic quality control, Further details regarding the construction protocol prompt and data partitioning are provided in Figure~{\ref{fig:pipeline}} in Appendix~\ref{app:pipeline_details}.
 Furthermore, we conducted proactive leakage detection across the entire corpus to guarantee the integrity of our evaluation benchmarks.
-Further details regarding the construction protocol prompt and data partitioning are provided in Figure~{\ref{fig:pipeline}} in Appendix~\ref{app:pipeline_details}.